KhartesViewer/khartes/README.md

 #### Auto-segmentation

-Auto-segmentation is the process where khartes automatically creates new points, under your guidance.
+Auto-segmentation is the process where khartes automatically creates new nodes under your guidance.

 <img src="images/autoseg.jpg" width="300" />

 *Example of auto-segmentation.
-The user added the left-most point; the others were created by the algorithm.*
+The user added the left-most node; the others were created by the algorithm.*

 Auto-segmentation is quite easy to use, but it often makes mistakes, so you